 The Proverbs 31 woman and Jesus’s parable of the talents proves that bold initiative, not timid passivity, is what true faith is all about.
+If we are to bear abundant fruit, our faith must be seasoned with boldness.

 I’ve seen it time and time again.
 Someone decides to seek a better paying job, or pursue and investment strategy, or launch a new business.
 Invariably some pious person in the parish objects that maybe this is too worldly, that it will be a distraction from Church and family priorities, that one should be satisfied with what one has.